raspberrypilearning/party-popper/en/step_1.md

 ### You will need:

 **Hardware:**

+You can purchase all the required hardware for this project and the other projects in this path from the [Pimoroni web store.](https://shop.pimoroni.com/products/pico-intro-kit?variant=39893512945747){:target='_blank'}

 + A Raspberry Pi Pico with pin headers soldered on
 + A **data** USB A to micro USB cable
 + A **passive** buzzer